Funeral Costs

 2. Kafan (The Shroud): Unlike elaborate Western caskets, Muslims are wrapped in simple white cotton sheets.
 This is one of the most affordable aspects of the process, costing under $100.

 3. Cemetery Plots: This is the primary cost driver.
 Islam requires a burial directly in the earth (without a vault, where local law permits).
 Because many general cemeteries require vaults, families often seek out specialized Muslim cemeteries.
-In 2025, urban plot prices have spiked 15%, with costs reaching $10,000 in major cities.
+Urban plot prices have risen sharply in recent years, reaching $10,000 or more in major cities.

 Note: Because Islam forbids embalming and cremation, families save significantly on those professional service fees, often avoiding the $500–$1,200 embalming charge found in secular or Christian funerals.